kailan/esi/README.md

 ### Standalone Rust

-To use the [`esi`](https://docs.rs/esi) crate without a third-party `RequestHandler`, you will have to implement one yourself.
-The example below shows a basic request handler that uses the `reqwest` crate.
+To use the [`esi`](https://docs.rs/esi) crate without a third-party `ExecutionContext`, you will have to implement one yourself.
+The example below shows a basic execution context with a request handler that uses the `reqwest` crate.

 #### Cargo.toml